shikhu51197/UsedCarbuyAssign/README.md

 ✨Initialize the Application: To begin using the application, navigate to the frontend terminal and execute the command npm start.
 This will start the application locally, making it accessible through your web browser at port 3000.

-✨Home Page: Upon launching the application, users are greeted with the home page, offering essential options for interaction, and building that main image by themselves using 3d crystal illustrations and icons.
+✨Home Page: Upon launching the application, users are greeted with the home page, offering essential options for interaction, load more data of car

 ---✨User Journey: